The Signal Crayfish Special

 How to cook Crayfish?

 One of the best crayfish recipes out there is the good old American crayfish boil.
-Simply boil a load of corn cobs with some potato’s and chopped up sausage, and then when they are ready throw in your crayfish and serve as soon as they are done.
-Drain the pot and tip the whole lot out into a pile in the middle of the table, drizzle over some butter sauce and lemon juice and tuck in.
+Simply boil a load of corn cobs with some potatoes and chopped-up sausage, and then when they are ready throw in your crayfish and serve as soon as they are done.
+Drain the pot and tip the whole lot out into a pile in the middle of the table, drizzle over some butter sauce and lemon juice, and tuck in.